 AP African American Studies Pilot Introduces Diverse Changes

-- The College Board will debut the AP African American Studies program in fall 2022.
+- The College Board debuted the AP African American Studies program this fall.

 - The College Board launched the first AP course in 1952.